M.A. School Counseling

-The online master’s in school counseling program from Concordia University, Nebraska gives students the skills and knowledge needed to design, implement, deliver, manage and assess comprehensive school counseling programs.
+In the online Master of Arts in School Counseling program at Concordia University, Nebraska, you'll gain the skills and knowledge needed to design, implement, deliver, manage and assess comprehensive school counseling programs.
 We are a distinctively Lutheran, Christian university, so although you will be prepared for professional work in both the public and private school system, our courses are written and developed from the Christian world-view.

 School Counseling Program Distinction

-Earning a MA in school counseling through Concordia University, Nebraska provides students with a student-centered and personal experience.
+Earning a Master of Arts in School Counseling online through Concordia University, Nebraska provides students with a student-centered and personal experience.
 The faith-based, small community mission is not lost in the convenient, 100% online environment.
 At Concordia University, Nebraska, our graduate students benefit from highly experienced instructors who are experts in the school counseling and mental health field.
 Additionally, with our carousel enrollment model, students may enroll in any eight week session.
-Courses are frequently and consistently reviewed and updated to insure content and curriculum is current and relevant to the changing educational landscape and needs of PK-12 students.
-Our program is accredited at the state, regional, and national levels and we are completely aligned with the American School Counselor Association (ASCA) National Model.
+Courses are frequently and consistently reviewed and updated to ensure content and curriculum are current and relevant to the changing educational landscape and needs of PK-12 students.
+Our online Master of Arts in School Counseling program is accredited at the state, regional, and national levels and we are completely aligned with the American School Counselor Association (ASCA) National Model.
 Concordia University, Nebraska ranks 33rd in Midwest Regional Universities in the 2020 Us News & World Report.
 Concordia University, Nebraska is where personal relationships, faith-based mission, and quality content instruction collide to best meet the needs of the 21st century, online graduate student.

 - Small Group Field Experience: Observe and review a 6-week small group in a PK-12 school under the leadership of a professional school counselor.